-To request either of the above waivers, do the following:
+To request a waiver for an underpayment described in either 1 or 2 above, do the following:

-- 1. Check the box on line 1a. - 2.
+a.
+Check the box on line 1a.

+b.
 Complete Form 2210F up to line 18 without regard to the waiver.
 Write the amount you want waived in parentheses on the dotted line to the left of line 18.
-Subtract this amount from the total penalty you figured without regard to the waiver, and enter the result on line 18. - 3.
-Attach Form 2210F and a statement to your return explaining the reasons you were unable to meet the estimated tax requirements. - 4.
-If you are requesting a penalty waiver due to a casualty, disaster, or other unusual circumstances, attach documentation such as police and insurance company reports. - 5.
+Subtract this amount from the total penalty you figured without regard to the waiver, and enter the result on line 18.

+c.
+Attach Form 2210F and a statement to your return explaining the reasons you were unable to meet the estimated tax requirements.

+d.
+If you are requesting a penalty waiver due to a casualty, disaster, or other unusual circumstances, attach documentation such as police and insurance company reports.

+e.
 If you are requesting a penalty waiver due to retirement or disability, attach documentation that shows your retirement date (and your age on that date) or the date you became disabled.